tektoncd/triggers/docs/eventlisteners.md

 The `replicas` field is optional.
 By default, the number of replicas of EventListener is 1.
 If you want to deploy more than one pod, you can specify the number to this field.

+**Note:** If user sets `replicas` field while creating eventlistener yaml then it won't respects replicas values edited by user manually or through any other mechanism (ex: HPA).

 ### PodTemplate

 The `podTemplate` field is optional.
 A PodTemplate is specifications for